jesus-salas-j/jesus-salas-j.github.io/index.md

 ### Domain model

 It is a model used in a single bounded context.
 It must be never a huge model for the whole business, it must be the opposite, a relative small and specific well crafted model only useful for a single bounded context.
 It needs to reflect perfectly the concepts and behaviours provided by the bounded context in where it will be applied.
-This generalism leads in a natural way to build a too complex model since it is required to support all scenarios.
-This complex model leads to difficulties to scale our systems since they are too big.
+It avoids generalism since generalism leads in a natural way to build a too complex model since it is required to support all scenarios.
+Complex models lead to difficulties to scale and evolve our systems.

 <br/><br/><br/>
 ## Study cases